 - 1. Introduce tools, principles, and methods, used in modern manufacturing. - 2.
 Acquire practical experience in computer-aided manufacturing (CAM) and manufacturing process development through a series of laboratory exercises. - 3.
 Understand the strategies and methods used to optimize production system design & operations. - 4.
-Support a team effort to design & manufacture a product with the ADML flexible manufacturing cell.
+Support a team effort to design & manufacture a product with the ADML FMC.